alphagov/xgovctf/GettingStarted.md

 ```

 Note that autogen problems must set two additional fields in the `problem.json` file.
 In addition to "grader", there needs to be a "generator" field pointing to the generator script.
 Also, the "autogen" field must be set to `true`.
 See `example_problems/web/hidden-message/problem.json` for an example.

+### Problem Categories

+The category of a problem is specified in the "category" field of the `problem.json` file.
+Note that there is not a fixed set of categories; you may use any free-form category name.
+Many features, such as the code to generate problem statistics, will group problems by category name.
+Thus, it is useful to make sure that you are consistent in your spelling and formatting for each category.

+If you plan on using both the existing achievements and different categories than picoCTF, you will need to edit the "Category Completion" and "Category Solved 5" achievements based on your new names.

 ### Loading Problems

 Problems are loaded into the database and set up for deployment using the `api_manager.py` script.
 To load your problems, run the following command in `~/api`: